AKP–Gülen movement conflict: Background

 Relations between the Turkish government and the Gülen Movement date back to the premiership of Turgut Özal, who took office in 1983.
-The leader of the movement, Fethullah Gülen, has resided in Pennsylvania since 1999.
+The leader of the movement, Fethullah Gülen, has resided in Saylorsburg, Pennsylvania since 1999.
 Originating from a series of conferences and schools, the Movement gradually increased its influence in both the Turkish political and justice systems, with many of Gülen's supporters ending up occupying senior positions in the Judiciary.
 The Movement's influence in the Turkish government culminated in bringing forward the highly controversial Ergenekon and the Sledgehammer court cases against critics of the governing Justice and Development Party (AKP) in 2007.

-As a conservative and Turkish nationalist, the movement was in discord with the government over the democratization towards the Kurds.
-KCK operations was attributed to the gulen movement.

 The Gülen Movement's leader, Fethullah Gülen, managed to maintain a large number of supporters worldwide through the use of sympathetic media outlets, events, religious schools and charities.
 Several companies and organisations are affiliated with the movement, such as Samanyolu TV and Bank Asya.
 The movement is also supported by numerous political parties, mostly by the AKP between 2002 and 2013.
 Smaller parties such as the Democratic Progress Party and the Nation and Justice Party have also been accused of being sympathetic to Gülen's cause.
 The main opposition Republican People's Party was accused of maintaining informal links with the movement during the 2014 local elections.
 Independent ex-MPs, such as Hakan Şükür, are also seen as staunch followers of the movement.